walid-hamdi/AndroidEmotionProject/README.md

 # Android Emotion Project
-This app helps people to know their emotions by using the camera , and also they can conlsult a doctors online
+This app helps people to know their emotions by using the camera , and also they can conlsult doctors online

 # Promo Video for the app